saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 Here are some examples of using the "chrome" context to change the default accepted language of the browser:

 :::caution
-Most Selenium commands are not valid in the "chrome" context, so make sure you switch back after using it.
+Most Selenium commands are not valid in the "chrome" context.
+Be sure to switch back after using it.
 :::

 <Tabs